scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

    scil_fibertube_tracking.py fibertubes.trk tracking.trk --blur_radius 0.1 --step_size 0.1 --nb_fibertubes 3 --out_config tracking_config.json --processes 4 -v -f

-This should take a minute or two.
+This should take a minute or two and will produce 15 streamlines.
 The loading bar of each thread will only update every 100 streamlines.
 It may look like it's frozen, but rest assured. it's still going!

 Reconstruction analysis
 ~~~~~~~~~~~~~~~~~~~~~~~